bskaplou/qmk_companion_app/README.md

 Vial will allow to assign unicode characters with "User" tab of tab "Keymap" after keyboard firmware update.

-If keyboard with firmware which includes these chages is connected to computer with companion app user will be able just to push buttons and get unicode characters like 😁 and 😂.
+If keyboard with firmware which includes these changes is connected to computer with companion app user will be able just to push buttons and get unicode characters like 😁 and 😂.

 If keyboard is connected to computer without companion app runing it will send fallback strings instead like : grin : and : joy : .